 GENERALLY NO. PowerFence does not need a thick, troweled-on render finish unless you want to achieve a very flat, monolithic surface finish similar to fully rendered brickwork.
-PowerFence is more simply and economically finished by coating with a roll-on coloured acrylic texture coat paint.
+PowerFence is more simply and economically finished by coating with a roll-on coloured acrylic texture coat paint, suitable for use with AAC (autoclaved aerated concrete).